MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!-- Description-Source-ADMX -->
 This policy setting prevents users from changing their user geographical location (GeoID).

-- If you enable this policy setting, users cannot change their GeoID.
+- If you enable this policy setting, users can't change their GeoID.

-- If you disable or do not configure this policy setting, users may select any GeoID.
+- If you disable or don't configure this policy setting, users may select any GeoID.

-- If you enable this policy setting at the computer level, it cannot be disabled by a per-user policy setting.
+- If you enable this policy setting at the computer level, it can't be disabled by a per-user policy setting.
 - If you disable this policy setting at the computer level, the per-user policy is ignored.
-- If you do not configure this policy setting at the computer level, restrictions are based on per-user policy settings.
+- If you don't configure this policy setting at the computer level, restrictions are based on per-user policy settings.

-To set this policy setting on a per-user basis, make sure that the per-computer policy setting is not configured.
+To set this policy setting on a per-user basis, make sure that the per-computer policy setting isn't configured.
 <!-- PreventGeoIdChange_1-Description-End -->

 <!-- PreventGeoIdChange_1-Editable-Begin -->